 Drag queen makeup tutorials.
-Organise a makeup tutorial session led by a professional drag artist, where they can share tips and tricks for creating fabulous looks.
+Organize a makeup tutorial session led by a professional drag artist, where they can share tips and tricks for creating fabulous looks.
 It’s an interactive and educational activity that allows guests to explore their own unique styles.

 LGBTQIA+ movie marathon.
-Set up a cosy corner with pillows and blankets for a movie marathon featuring LGBTQIA+ films and documentaries.
+Set up a cozy corner with pillows and blankets for a movie marathon featuring LGBTQIA+ films and documentaries.
 Choose a mix of classics and contemporary films that explore diverse stories and experiences within the community, such as Milk, Moonlight, Call Me by Your Name, and more.